joshdurbin/joshdurbin.net/content/posts/2020-5-redisconf-2020-redis-graph.md

 The second is a deeper dive into what's happening under the hood; "RedisGraph 2.2: The Fastest Way to Query Your Highly Connected Data in Redis", by [Roi Lipman](https://twitter.com/roilipman).

 {{< youtube JNpHba2kRGM >}}

+### 2019 Videos

+Roi Lipman also gave a talk titled "Deep Dive into RedisGraph" back in May of 2019 that highlights a few different aspects of query planning, traversal, and the linear algebra under the hood that allows RedisGraph to shine.

+{{< youtube 4KS2MRccQX4 >}}